Hellbillies

-Hellbillies is a Norwegian rock band, formed in 1990 in a town called Ål, located in Hallingdal.
+Hellbillies is a Norwegian rock band, formed in 1990 in Ål, a town located in Hallingdal.

-pronunciation: h'ellbillies

-Biography
+Profile and history

-As of 2012, they have released thirteen albums—including a compilation and two live albums—as well as two live concert DVDs.
-They are among Norway's most popular recording artists.

-Their lyrics are written and sung in the dialect of the Hallingdal area of Norway and there is evidence of influence from traditional (folk) Norwegian music, giving a distinctive "Norwegian" flavor to their country music.
+Hellbellies are among Norway's most popular recording artists.
+As of 2012, they have released 13 albums—including a compilation and two live albums—as well as three live concert DVDs.
+Their lyrics are written and sung in the dialect of the Hallingdal area of Norway, and there is evidence of influence from traditional (folk) Norwegian music, giving a distinctive "Norwegian" flavor to their country music.

-Their early albums often included songs originally recorded by country music artists from the US with Hellbillies writing new lyrics in Norwegian.
+Their early albums often included songs originally recorded by country music artists from the US with Hellbillies writing new lyrics in the Ål dialect of Norwegian, with the settings of the lyrics differing sharply from the source songs.
+Examples include Ei krasafaren steinbu (Past the Point of Rescue by Hal Ketchum) and Pela stein (Against the Grain by Garth Brooks).

 Later efforts have included much more original material that reflect contemporary Norwegian people and Norwegian life and issues.
 They have also gradually changed their musical style from country to rock.